 VR and 4K:

-With more demanding games like PUBG, Assassins Creed, Battlefront 2, GTA V and so on you'll need a more powerful system for sure such as the best $400 gaming PC build or the best $500 gaming PC build, especially if you want to play in 1080p and don't want to drop down to 720p resolution.
-Ok, let's get into the 1080p gaming benchmarks for the AMD Ryzen 3 2200G and 4GB 2400Mhz RAM based on our research around the web.
+Overall, the $300 entry-level rig will give you decent, playable performance in 1080p on low/medium settings when running less-demanding titles such as League of Legends, Fortnite, Overwatch and CSGO.
+With more demanding games like PlayerUnknown's Battlegrounds, Assassins Creed Odyssey, Battlefront 2, GTA V and so on you'll need a more powerful system for sure such as the best $400 gaming PC build or the next tier up from that (the $500 gaming PC build), especially if you want to play in 1080p and don't want to drop down to 720p resolution.
+Ok, let's get into the 1080p gaming benchmarks for the AMD Ryzen 3 2200G and 4GB of 2666/2667 MHz RAM (they're the same thing for anyone wondering) based on our research from around the web.

-Estimated Average FPS for 1080p (Ryzen 3 2200G, 1x4GB 2400MHz)
+Estimated Average FPS for 1080p (Ryzen 3 2200G, 1x4GB 2666MHz)

 1080p LOW Settings